olafgleba/paul/README.md

 ### Make a choice:

-* Clone the git repo: `git clone https://github.com/olafgleba/paul.git`
+* Clone the git repo: `$ git clone https://github.com/olafgleba/paul.git`
 * [Download the zip](https://github.com/olafgleba/paul/archive/master.zip), extract it and have a go.

 ## Getting started